 Replacing your roof can maximize the energy efficiency of your home: Advancements in technology paved the way for energy-efficient appliances that can significantly trim down the annual utility bills of an American household.
 Going green can make your home more comfortable.

 Can be more expensive: A roof replacement can be more expensive (but not always).
 At RoofClaim, the vast majority of the roof replacements we do are fully covered by the homeowner’s insurance policy, so cost is barely a factor.

 It's more work: Roof replacements require more work for roofers.
 Thankfully, our team is experienced and none of that extra work or hassle falls into your lap.
 We know how to make the process smooth and painless.

 The cost of re-roofing is often less than a full roof replacement, but this is only relevant if you’re paying out of pocket.
 At RoofClaim, we replace a lot of storm damaged roofs, which is covered by insurance in most cases.

-If your situation does call for paying out of pocket, then you’re going to spend between $4,707 and $10,460 on average for a roof replacement according to HomeGuide.
+If your situation does call for paying out of pocket, then you’re going to spend between 9,500 and $20,000 on average for a roof replacement according to Fixr.
 Re-roofing will often come in a bit less because of the reduction in necessary labor.
 Again, this is only if your insurance isn’t covering the costs.